Code-Institute-Submissions/wildlife-quiz-game/README.md

 5. If a player guesses correctly, they are redirected to the next animal and they earn a point and their score is updated.
 5. If a player chooses to Pass, they are redirected to the next animal and they do not earn a point and their score is not updated.
 6. If a player guesses incorrectly, their incorrect guess is stored and printed below the riddle.
 The textarea is cleared so they can guess again.
 After 3 incorrect guesses the round is forfeited and they are redirected to the next animal and they do not earn a point and their score is not updated.
-7. Multiple players can play an instance of the game at the same time, each in their own browser.
-User data is restricted to a browser session.
-8. There is a leaderboard that ranks top scores for all users.
+7. There is a leaderboard that ranks top scores for all users.
 This is presented at the end of the game after all 12 rounds are completed.

 ### Features Left to Implement
 - Allow user to play in easy mode (multiple choice option: choose between 3 answers (2 randomly generated incorrect and 1 correct)) or difficult mode (enter exact name mode)
+- Multiple players can play an instance of the game at the same time.

 ## Demo